Thermochemical Energy Storage for Disadvantaged Communities

 Project Innovation

 A 10 MWh RedoxBlox thermochemical energy storage system will be installed on the University of California San Diego medical campus.
 The thermochemical storage system will discharge to a 100-kW turbogenerator to provide more than 24 hours of electrical output.
 The 200-kW waste heat exiting the turbine will enter an adsorption chiller to provide chilled water to the medical campus.
 The combined heat and power long-duration energy storage solution makes optimal utilization of the available stored energy.
 The thermochemical energy storage/CHP system will be demonstrated for at least 12 months during the project duration.
-The system will be left in place to serve the
+The system will remain in place to serve the UCSD medical campus at project completion.

 Key Project Members